 St. Agnes Academy participates in a dual enrollment program to offer college credit for high school students who qualify in selected World Language classes.
-The offerings included in this program are Honors French 3 and 4 as well as Honors Spanish 3 and 4.
-Note that dual enrollment is not available for Advanced Placement French and Advanced Placement Spanish.
+The offerings included in this program are Honors Spanish 3 and 4.
+Note that dual enrollment is not available for Advanced Advanced Placement Spanish.
 As far as St. Agnes Academy is concerned, equal demands will be made of participants and non-participants in the classroom.
 Upon successful completion of each semester, the student will receive three credit hours.
 There is a registration fee and a fee per credit hour.
 If students meet the State of Tennessee requirements, families will be reimbursed through the HOPE Lottery Scholarship Program for the fees for credit hours.